 Exercise for people with Parkinson’s can be especially important because research has shown that it might be neuroprotective.
 Research is exploring the possibility that exercise helps protect nerve cells that are at risk for damage, degeneration or cell death.
 In other words, the cells that are most vulnerable are strengthened before they experience damage – thanks to exercise.
 This process, called neuroprotection, may occur with high-intensity aerobic exercise.

-The idea that exercise can protect nerve cells is not unique to Parkinson’s disease.
-Exercise has also been shown to mitigate depression, limit memory problems associated with normal aging and reduce the risk of developing Alzheimer’s disease.
-It is not known what specific type of exercise has the greatest potential for neuroprotection, but intensive, high-energy aerobic exercise has shown the most promise and is actively under study in people with Parkinson’s disease.
+The idea that exercise can protect nerve cells is not unique to Parkinson’s.
+Exercise has also been shown to mitigate depression, limit memory problems associated with normal aging and reduce the risk of developing Alzheimer’s.
+It is not known what specific type of exercise has the greatest potential for neuroprotection, but intensive, high-energy aerobic exercise has shown the most promise and is actively under study in people with Parkinson’s.

 Exercise and the Brain